Dale Watson (singer): Biography

 Watson returned to Austin in July 2006 and resumed playing regular gigs, including Sundays at "Ginny's Little Longhorn Saloon" and a Monday night residence at "The Continental Club".
 He is also a regular performer on the Grand Ole Opry.
-He also was the focus of a 2007 bio-picture, "Austin Angel".
+He also was the focus of a 2007 bio-picture, Austin Angel.

 In 2011 Watson released a music video about Tiger Airways Australia after the company charged him $500 to transport a box of CDs which they then lost and initially refused to pay compensation.

-In 2012 he starred in Stephen King and John Mellencamp's musical, "Ghost Brothers of Darkland County" and released The Sun Sessions (Red House Records).
+In 2012 he starred in Stephen King and John Mellencamp's musical, Ghost Brothers of Darkland County and released The Sun Sessions (Red House Records).

-In 2013 he released El Rancho Azul via Red House Records, which featured the single, "I Lie When I Drink" (which has become his signature song), helped launch Ameripolitan Music, made his first appearance on Austin City Limits (PBS), and he bought his first little honky-tonk, "The Little Longhorn Saloon" in Austin, TX (home of "Chicken $#!+ Bingo").
+In 2013 he released El Rancho Azul via Red House Records, which featured the single, "I Lie When I Drink" (which has become his signature song), helped launch Ameripolitan Music, made his first appearance on Austin City Limits (PBS), and he bought his first little honky-tonk, "The Little Longhorn Saloon" in Austin, Texas (home of "Chicken $#!+ Bingo").

 In February 2014, his segment on "The Sun Sessions" aired on PBS nationally.
 He appeared on the Late Show with David Letterman, performing "I Lie When I Drink" in early February.
-In mid-February he took part in the 1st Annual Ameripolitan Awards Show.
-In July, The Truckin' Sessions Trilogy was released by Red River Entertainment, and he bought his second small honky-tonk, "The Big T Roadhouse" in St. Hedwig, TX (where "Chicken $#!+ Bingo" is now a tradition, as well).
+In mid-February he took part in the first Annual Ameripolitan Awards Show.
+In July, The Truckin' Sessions Trilogy was released by Red River Entertainment, and he bought his second small honky-tonk, "The Big T Roadhouse" in St. Hedwig, Texas (where "Chicken $#!+ Bingo" is now a tradition).
 In November he appeared on the NPR show Wait Wait...
 Don't Tell Me!